algbio/br-index-mems/README.md

 ## News

+Latest version of this tool can be found in https://github.com/algbio/efg-mems.

+This repository contains a version described in WABI 2023 paper by Rizzo, Cáceres, Mäkinen (see below).

 This is fork of Yuma Arakawa's br-index, adding support for MEM finding:

 - Support for finding maximal exact matches (MEMs) between a set of query patterns and a text